Primo turns 30: how to precondition your course with PGRs

 All photos are either the property of Syngenta or are used with permission.

-©2021 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 GreenCast®, Primo Maxx®, Trimmit® and the Syngenta logo are trademarks of a Syngenta Group Company.
-All other trademarks are the property of their respective owners.
+All other trademarks are the property of their respective third-party owners.